Civil Engineering (CE)

 Selection of sections, bolted and welded connections, trusses, bearings, lightgage structural members, fatigue of structural members and introduction to plastic design.
 Prerequisite: CE 351.
 S.

 CE 453.
 Reinforced Concrete.
 3 Credits.

 This is a comprehensive design course which integrates engineering design and engineering science components of previous and ongoing coursework into a major design experience.
 Design projects can be in the areas of environmental, geotechnical, structures, water resources, or transportation engineering.
 Course activities include defining the problem, formulating project objectives, gathering background information, scheduling the project, applying design standards and realistic constraints; developing design alternatives; and evaluating design alternatives.
-Other topics covered include project management, effective team-working, engineering ethics, and computer aided design.
+Other topics covered include project management, effective team-working, professional ethics, and applications of graphical communication.
 Group design reports and individual oral presentations are required.
 Prerequisites: Two of these four: CE 451, CE 412, CE 423 and CE 431.
 F.

 This is a comprehensive design course which integrates engineering design and engineering science components of previous and ongoing coursework into a major design experience.
-Design projects can be in the area of environmental, geotechnical, structures, water resources, or transportation engineering.
-Course activities include developing and analyzing a detailed design, preparing plans and drawings, developing design specifications, and estimating construction costs.
-Other topics covered include professional practice issues and computer aided design.
+Design projects can be in the area of environmental, geotechnical, structural, water resources, or transportation engineering.
+Course activities include developing and analyzing a detailed design, preparing plans and drawings using graphical communication tool(s), developing design specifications, and estimating construction costs.
+Other topics include principles of sustainability in design, and professional licensure and professional practice issues.
 Group design reports and individual oral presentations are required.
 Prerequisites: CE 482 or departmental consent.
 S.

 CE 490.
 Special Topics.
 1-3 Credits.